How to write a Personal Statement

 Students writing in notepads and typing on laptops in library

-1. When should you start a personal statement?
+1. When should I start my personal statement?

 Each year, the UCAS deadline falls at the end of January.
-So it’s a good idea to get started before Christmas so you can enjoy some time off and celebrate with your family without thinking about your personal statement.
+It’s a good idea to get started before Christmas so you can enjoy some time off and celebrate with your family without thinking about your personal statement.

 Your school or college may even ask you to get your personal statement done early so they can check it and get it out of the way before January exams/mock exams begin.